rkirkbride13/Ecoliday/README.md

 Ecoliday has been developed to enable people to make a more environmentally informed decision when planning a holiday.

-It provides users with estimated CO2e emissions for different destinations and vehicle types as well suggesting local alternatives.
+It provides users with estimated CO2e emissions for different destinations and vehicle types as well as suggesting local alternatives.

 ## Project Goal